root-project/web/manual/first_steps_with_root/index.md

 Portable ROOT macros run both with the Cling interpreter and ACLiC (*Compiling Your Code*).

-Therefore, it recommended not to use the Cling extensions and program around the Cling limitations.
+Therefore, it is recommended not to use the Cling extensions and program around the Cling limitations.

 If it is not possible to program around the Cling limitations, use the C preprocessor symbols defined for Cling and `rootcling`: